allegory-software/x-widgets/README.md

 ## Docs & Demo

-As usual, docs are in the code but there's also a [demo] (on the dev branch) which serves as a showcase of all the available widgets and their features, a quick reference on how to instantiate the widgets and what the options are, and as a testbed for development and finding bugs.
+As usual, docs are in the code but there's also a [demo] which serves as a showcase of all the available widgets and their features, a quick reference on how to instantiate the widgets and what the options are, and as a testbed for development and finding bugs.